sarvasvarora/sarvasvarora.github.io/_posts/deets/2021-01-08-the-hitchhiker's-guide-to-search-engines.md

 ---
 layout: post
-title: The hitchhiker's guide to search engines
+title: The Hitchhiker's Guide to Search Engines
 excerpt: Implementing a simple search engine based on the Google PageRank algorithm, in Python.
 modified:
 categories: deet